I’m going to get right to the point today, stop eating vegetable and “seed” oils such as:

 In addition to the omega 6 ratio problems, vegetable oils are high in “trans fats”.

-These fats are highly toxic and are associated with an increased risk of various diseases, like heart disease, cancer, diabetes, and obesity.6-8
+These fats are highly toxic and are associated with an increased risk of various health problems.

 And these trans fats are found in the vegetable oils you see on the shelves, which have a very LONG and unnatural shelf-life.
 They are ALSO found in most baked goods because they’re cheap and extend the shelf-life of these packaged products.

-This imbalance is another reason these vegetable oils increase your risk for heart disease, heart attacks, and strokes.9-11
+This imbalance is another reason these vegetable oils increase your risk for heart problems.9-11

 Eat More Healthy Fats